zixuansunnydeng/FS_career_SWE_Starter-1/Lecture1/Lecture1.md

   - Do `cd starter_app`
   - Do `flutter run`
     - Wait for a bit for it to run
+    - **Note**: if you encounter any error, try `flutter doctor` to see what the issue is, you might need to
+      - fix android license
+      - reinstall Android SDK tool
 - You should be able to see the starter app to show up like this

 <img src="./starter_app.png" height=300>